The Advisory Board

 They are dedicated to bringing the best new research to light, to fostering just academic partnerships,

-and to transforming academic publishing for the good of the scholarly community and the world.
+and to transforming academic publishing for the good of our scholarly communities and our world.

 Carrie-Ann Biondi

-Carrie-Ann Biondi (PhD, Bowling Green State University 2002) is former Chair of History, Philosophy, and Religious Studies at Marymount Manhattan College.
-Her research interests include citizenship theory, virtue ethics, consent theory and political obligation, philosophy of literature, popular culture and philosophy, and the philosophy of education.
-Carrie-Ann teaches political philosophy, philosophy of law, ancient Greek philosophy, and ethics.
+Carrie-Ann Biondi (PhD, Bowling Green State University 2002) is former Chair of History, Philosophy, and Religious Studies at Marymount Manhattan College, the Production Editor at Social Philosophy & Policy, and an independent author, editor, and scholar.
+Her research interests include citizenship theory, virtue ethics, consent theory & political obligation, philosophy of literature, popular culture and philosophy, and the philosophy of education.
+Carrie-Ann's pedagogical interests political philosophy, philosophy of law, ancient Greek philosophy, and ethics.
 She translates ancient Greek (specializing in Aristotle) and serves as the Book Review Editor for Reason Papers.
+Carrie-Ann's most recent on-line conversation - "Finding Virtue in the Modern World," with Bitcoin guru Robert Breedlove - can be found here

 Marshall Johnson

 Marshall Johnson is the Chief Conservation Officer of the National Audubon Society.
 For the past decade, he’s built rural and urban community-focused habitat and ecosystem programs.
-His work across the U.S. brings farmers and ranchers together with grasslands, herds, and birds into win-win alignment.
-His radical, market-based Conservation Ranching Program now enrolls more than 2,000,000 acres across 60 High Plains ranches.
+His work across the U.S. brings farmers and ranchers together with grasslands, herds, and birds in a win-win alignment.
+His radical, market-based Conservation Ranching Program now enrolls more than 2,000,000 acres across 300 High Plains ranches.
 Under his leadership, Audubon Dakota's Urban Woods and Prairie Initiative managed one of the largest urban conservation programs in North America.
-As COO of the National Audubon Society, he brings this ambition to the rest of the U.S.
+As CCO of the National Audubon Society, he brings this ambition to the rest of the Western Hemisphere.
+You can see his latest TEDx Talk, here.
+Marshall is currently finishing his first book: Everyday Earth Day.
+How Regenerative Agriculture Can Save Capitalism and Heal the Earth.

 Danielle Gravon